meilisearch/documentation/learn/cookbooks/docker.md

 #### Passing instance options with environment variables

-To pass environment variables to Docker, you must pass the `-e` argument to `docker run`.
+To pass environment variables to Docker, add the `-e` argument to `docker run`.
 The example below launches Meilisearch with a master key:

 ```sh
 docker run -it --rm \